saeidscorp/openshift-wildfly-cartridge/README.md

 In this example, you would visit 127.0.0.1:9990 to access the WildFly Admin Console from your local computer.

-### Markers

-Adding marker files to `.openshift/markers` will have the following effects:

-    java8                Will run WildFly with Java 8 if present

-    java7                Will run WildFly with Java 7 if present

-New WildFly apps will default to using Java 8.

 ### Troubleshooting

 **Q:** Can the following error that sometimes occurs on startup be ignored?
 My app deploys fine even when this error occurs in the server log file.